RoboSense-LiDAR/rs_driver/doc/howto/08_online_lidar_advanced_topics.md

 param.lidar_type = LidarType::RS32;               ///< Set the lidar type.
 Make sure this type is correct
 ```

 ## 8.3 Multiple Lidars

 ### 8.3.1 Different remote ports

-If you have two Lidars, it is suggested to set different remote ports.
+If you have two LiDARs, it is suggested to set different remote ports.
-+ First Lidar sends to `192.168.1.102`:`6699`, and the first driver instance binds to `6699`.
++ First LiDAR sends to `192.168.1.102`:`6699`, and the first driver instance binds to `6699`.
-+ Second Lidar sends to `192.168.1.102`:`5599`, and the second driver instance binds to `5599`.
++ Second LiDAR sends to `192.168.1.102`:`5599`, and the second driver instance binds to `5599`.

 ![](./img/08_04_multi_lidars_port.png)